kubevela/kubevela.github.io/docs/platform-engineers/workflow/steps.md

 The platform admin prepares the WorkflowStepDefinitions for developers to use.
 Basically the Definition provides the templated process to automate operation tasks.
 This hides the complexities and exposes only high-level parameters to simplify user experience.
-Here's an exmaple of a Definition:
+Here's an example of a Definition:

 ```yaml
 apiVersion: core.oam.dev/v1beta1